georgkrylov/GPUGA/Readme.txt

+#Temporary not working.
+Create new cuda eclipse project, copy src files there
+#link cublas, set compute_capability >=3.5 and build it.

 Brief description:
 This is a working version of the software that was used in the research for synthesis of quantum circuits.To read more in details refer to